 How does non-owner car insurance work?

-Non-owner car insurance typically provides liability coverage, which can help protect the driver in an accident.
-You can also purchase medical payments protection, personal injury protection and underinsured/uninsured motorist protection as additional coverages.
+Non-owner car insurance provides liability coverage, which protects a driver in an accident.
+You can also purchase medical payments (MedPay) protection, personal injury protection (PIP) and underinsured/uninsured motorist protection (UIM/UM).

 Although it is optional insurance coverage, it can be helpful for those who drive occasionally or do not have regular access to a vehicle.
 Non-owner car insurance is secondary coverage and kicks in if the vehicle owner’s primary coverage isn’t enough to pay for the damages.